JesseDWhite/PierresBakery.Solution/README.md

     * _Run the command `dotnet run` to start the application_
 5. To run tests, navigate to `PierresBakery.Tests/` in your terminal and run the command `dotnet test`
 ## Known Bugs 🐛
-* _Final price will not display at the end of the order._
-* _Discount offer is not applying correctly._
+* _If the user wants to add to an exsiting order, it will take you all the way back to Main()._
 ## License ⚖
 _MIT © Jesse White 2021_
 ## Contact Information 🤳